 Using Healthy Coping Mechanisms

 When dealing with a traumatic or stressful event, the way we react and adapt is our way of coping.
-When coping, people use a variety of different tactics to achieve a feeling of comfortability, these tactic are called coping mechanisms.
+When coping, people use a variety of different tactics to achieve a feeling of comfortability, these tactics are called coping mechanisms.
 A person can end up using a healthy and unhealthy coping mechanism.

 Examples of healthy coping mechanisms: